spgdaman/quotes/README.md

 # Project Name

-quotes
+Quotes

-## Project description
+## Project Description

-This project is about a simple quotes app, where the user can add a quote and it's details, upvote and downvote on the quote.
+The project is about a simple quotes app, where the user can add a quote from their favorite personality, add the author of the quote as well as the submittor.

+In addition the user can upvote or downvote on the quote, qelete a quote, and the quote with the highest number of upvotes gets highlighted.

 ## Author Information